WHAT DO DENTISTS DO?

 - Leadership: It is strongly recommended that you serve in a leadership capacity (president of an organization, academic tutor, service on an advisory board, etc.).
 Leaders can enhance their communication and organizational skills, as well as learn how to interact with individuals from a wide variety of backgrounds.

-- Hobbies: Focus on activities that you enjoy doing in your spare time that demonstrate manual dexterity (e.g. piano, painting).
+- Manual Dexterity: Engage in activities that you enjoy doing in your spare time that demonstrate manual dexterity (e.g. piano, painting, sculpting, wood carving, cross stitching, knitting, tying fishing knots, etc.).

-- Preparation course: University of Minnesota Dental Preparation Course: Discover dentistry by acquiring hands-on experience [over 2.5 days on a weekend] in cavity preparation, crown preparation, diagnostic impressions, cast fabrication, diagnostic wax-up, and bleaching tray fabrication.
-This course is designed for students in a pre-dentistry track with plans to apply to dental school.
+- Preparation course: University of Minnesota Dental Preparation Course offers pre-dental students an opportunity to discover dentistry by acquiring hands-on experience in cavity preparation, crown preparation, diagnostic impressions, cast fabrication, diagnostic wax-up, and bleaching tray fabrication.

 WHAT OTHER RESOURCES ARE AVAILABLE AT ST. OLAF?